cortexproject/cortex/docs/blocks-storage/production-tips.md

 The querier relies on caching to reduce the number API calls to the storage bucket.
 Ensure [caching](./querier.md#caching) is properly configured and [properly scaled](#ensure-memcached-is-properly-scaled).

+### Ensure bucket index is enabled

+The bucket index reduces the number of API calls to the storage bucket and, when enabled, the querier is up and running immediately after the startup (no need to run an initial bucket scan).
+Ensure [bucket index](./bucket-index.md) is enabled for the querier.

 ### Avoid querying non compacted blocks

 When running Cortex blocks storage cluster at scale, querying non compacted blocks may be inefficient for two reasons: